jackgray/narc_arch/docs/source/security.rst

    A HIPAA compliant risk assessment is not a one-time requirement, but a regular task necessary to ensure continued HIPAA compliance.

-.. csv-table:: Technical Safeguards :rst:dir:`csv-table`
+.. csv-table:: Administrative Safeguards :rst:dir:`csv-table`
    :header: "Implementation Specification", "Required or Addressable", "Further Information"
    :widths: 20, 7, 30